Weight Loss

 Every Sunday I jot down my exercise goals on my Google calendar.
 Sometimes last-minute plans get in the way, but I generally stick to my schedule once I’ve put it in ink.

 I didn’t realize just how many calories I was consuming, so tracking what I ate helped keep me aware of what I was putting in my mouth.
-I don’t count calories anymore, but I track what I eat (and when I exercise) on my blog, which keeps me accountable.
+I don’t count calories anymore, but I track macros (protein, carb, and fat grams) to keep my diet balanced and in check.
+Macros allows me to have my carrots and cake, too!
+If you’re interested in learning more or want to work together, check out my macro plan options!

 Eat fresh fruit with breakfast